 Distributed Cloud Storage

-Currently, the cloud storage services are centralized, compelling the users to place the control of their digital assets with a single storage provider.
+If you were to search on the internet on the genesis of cloud storage, you’d come across many an article (such as this one: When Did Cloud Computing Start?
+The History of the Cloud) that’d explain how and why cloud storage services are centralized, compelling the users to place the control of their digital assets with a single storage provider.
 The blockchain can make such storage decentralized.
 Storj is already beta-testing a blockchain-powered cloud storage which will eliminate centralized dependency while improving security.
 It also offers the primary users the facility of renting out, Airbnb-style, their excess storage capacity to other users.

 Blockchain technology can enable everyone to acquire a unique and secure digital identity for all purposes, without having to reiterate it every now and then.
-Digital security is a massive problem at present; the lapses in cybersecurity are likely to cost the industry about $6 trillion annually by the year 2021.
+Digital security in areas such as VoIP through the cloud are a massive problem at present; the lapses in cybersecurity are likely to cost the industry about $6 trillion annually by the year 2021.
+There are concerns that debtors can liquidate assets before having to reap the consequences of loans, and that converting their assets into blockchain money will stop bailiffs like moorcroft from being able to collect anything.
 Blockchain technology can track and manage digital identities securely and much more efficiently, eliminating the occurrence of frauds.

 Digital identity is intricately woven into all aspects of culture, commerce and other human activities worldwide; such as banking, healthcare, online retailing, national security, citizenship documentation etc.